intelagense/rwxrob/log/2021/02/12/README.md

+## Friday, February 12, 2021, 7:57:37PM EST <1613177857>

+Having tremendous success helping beginners get started with terminal web browsing using `w3m` which comes with drop-dead simple and intuitive defaults.
+Eventually, some may decide to upgrade to a highly configured Lynx session, but `w3m` is more than enough for most --- especially now that I discovered that tab and shift-tab navigate the links (even though that requires two hands and I prefer browsing entirely with one hand while I drink coffee with my other, which can be configured in either but is not the default).

+Perhaps the most annoying thing about Lynx is all the cookie approvals that are not accepted by default.
+That's enough to make any beginner reach for w3m (and never leave it, for some).
+I don't begrudge that decision by anyone.

+My biggest gripe with `w3m` was always assuming too much about all the table and image layouts that cluttered up reading the actual text, but that has not been my experience with the defaults of late.

 ## Friday, February 12, 2021, 6:43:09PM EST <1613173389>

 I've done it.
 I've deleted all my GitHub organization *except* PEGN and